 Mojdeh Bahar is the associate director for innovation and industry services at the National Institute of Standards and Technology (NIST).
-In this capacity, she is responsible for the NIST suite of technology partnership, quality and advanced manufacturing programs, including the Hollings Manufacturing Extension Partnership, the Baldrige Performance Excellence Program, the Office of Advanced Manufacturing, the Technology Partnership Program and other extramural activities.
+In this capacity, she is responsible for the NIST suite of technology partnership, quality and advanced manufacturing programs, including the Hollings Manufacturing Extension Partnership, the Baldrige Performance Excellence Program, and the Office of Advanced Manufacturing, as well as the Technology Partnership Program.

 Prior to ARS, Ms. Bahar served as the chief of the Cancer Branch at the Office of Technology Transfer at NIH.
 There, she led a team responsible for marketing, patenting and licensing NIH and FDA inventions in the areas of cancer, gene therapy and biological response modifiers.
 Prior to that, Ms. Bahar was an examiner with the United States Patent and Trademark Office (USPTO).
 During her tenure at the NIH, she first served as the regional coordinator for the Mid-Atlantic Region of the Federal Laboratory Consortium for Technology Transfer (FLC) from 2008 to 2011 and then as the national chair from 2011 to 2013.

 A patent attorney registered to practice before the USPTO, the State of Maryland, the United States District Court for the District of Maryland, and the United States Court of Appeals for Federal Circuit, Ms. Bahar is also a Certified Licensing Professional (CLP) and a Registered Technology Transfer Professional (RTTP).
-She is a graduate of the University of Maryland School of Law.
-She also received a Master of Arts degree from New York University and a Bachelor of Science degree with honors in chemistry and French from Dickinson College.
+She is also a certified mediator.
+She is a graduate of the University of Maryland School of Law and received a Master of Arts degree from New York University and a Bachelor of Science degree with honors in chemistry and French from Dickinson College.

 Gears of Government Award (2020)